How do I keep my dogs warm in kennels in winter?

 I’ve come across kennels that just allow gundogs to sleep together in plastic beds without the comfort of bedding.
 Some kennels use torn up newspaper, others bits of rubber matting originally made for cow cubicles and stables.

-The size of kennel is also important.
-Based on my experience with gundogs I’d say go for the largest kennel you can accommodate.
+In my experience you should go for the largest kennel you can accommodate.
 If you go large then you can put another dog in there when you need to without things becoming cramped.
 Most of my kennels – with run – are 4ft wide by 6ft long, and extra space is given to the sleeping quarters.

 The dogs’ sleeping quarters are every bit as important as a spacious run and should be warm, draught free and off the floor.